-The chart below describes some services and items that aren't covered by the plan under any conditions or are covered by the plan only under specific conditions.
+The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.

+If you get services that are excluded (not covered), you must pay for them yourself.
 We won't pay for the excluded medical services listed in the chart below except under the specific conditions listed.
 The only exception: we will pay if a service in the chart below is found upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this booklet.)
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this booklet.)